I Am Alive: Reception

 Writing for the US's Official Xbox Magazine, Corey Cohen scored the Xbox 360 version 7.5 out of 10, calling it "an absorbing action/adventure, if one that doesn't quite match its creators' ambitions."
 He lauded how the art style and graphics mirrored the game's dark theme and tone, but he criticised the save and retry system, finding it "overly convoluted."
 Writing for the UK's edition, Edwin Evans-Thirlwell scored the game 7 out of 10, calling it "occasionally brilliant."
 He found the intimidation system to be "a clunky and repetitive business" and called the stamina meter "irritating".
 Nevertheless, he acknowledged that at times, the game was exceptionally well put together.
 Writing for the UK's PlayStation Official Magazine, Joel Gregory scored the PlayStation 3 version 7 out of 10.
 He found combat to be repetitive, but he also argued that "this is a survival game that gets way more right than wrong."
-He was particularly impressed with how well crafted the game world was.
+He was particularly impressed with how well-crafted the game world was.
 He concluded, "that a game with such a troubled development has turned out so well is impressive."

 IGN's Greg Miller scored the Xbox 360 version 4.5 out of 10, criticising the graphics and gameplay and calling the game "a cumbersome, frustrating mess."
 He argued that it fails to create any emotional stakes because "there's no impact to the deaths," and he concluded by calling it "a flat, frustrating game that isn't worth your time or money."
 Two weeks later, after his review generated negative feedback, Miller had other members of staff write short reviews.
 Keza MacDonald called it "thematically brilliant but mechanically unsatisfying".
 Eric Neigher criticised the "clunky combat, brutal, learn-by-dying scenes, and a general lack of polish."
 Steven Hopper found it to be "an incomplete experience that doesn't quite work."
 Peter Eykemans called it "a good idea and a bad game," finding it buggy and poorly paced.
 Destin Legarie stated, "I would highly recommend that you pass on the entire experience."

 Sales

-The game sold very well.
-For the first three weeks of its release, it was the top selling game on Xbox Live Arcade.
+During the first three weeks of release, I Am Alive was the top selling game on Xbox Live Arcade.
 It was ultimately the eighth best-selling 2012 title on XBLA.
 On the PlayStation Network, it was the top selling title for April 2012.
 In both May and June, it was the fourth top-selling title.
 It remained in the top-ten until April 2013.